 Syl Jones was born on this date in 1951.
 He is a Black author, playwright, and media consultant.

-He initially began writing for Modern Medicine Magazine communicating through print very intricate medical procedures.
-This talent was honed in part because of his exposure to his mother's work at the Shiners Burn institute in Cincinnati.
-Jones has worked in many other forms of print, video, theater and TV, as well as a producer of documentaries.
+He initially began writing for Modern Medicine Magazine, communicating intricate medical procedures through print.
+This talent was partly honed because of his exposure to his mother's work at the Shiners Burn Institute in Cincinnati.
+Jones has worked in many other forms of print, video, theater, and TV, as well as a producer of documentaries.

-As a Playwright in Residence with Mixed Blood Theatre in Minneapolis, Jones is passionate regarding the power of theatrical expression to teach, sometimes confront, heal, or encourage audiences to rethink their opinions on many different subjects.
-In 2009, he founded his own company; Syl Jones Consulting.
+As a Playwright in Residence with Mixed Blood Theatre in Minneapolis, Jones is passionate about the power of theatrical expression to teach, sometimes confront, heal, or encourage audiences to rethink their opinions on many different subjects.
+In 2009, he founded his own company, Syl Jones Consulting.
 In 2017, Jones became the Director of Narrative Health at Hennepin County Medical Center.